-The equatorial coordinate system is a spherical coordinate system used for directions in the celestial sphere, fixed to the stars/constellations as seen from Earth.
+The equatorial coordinate system is a spherical coordinate system used for directions into the celestial sphere, fixed to the stars/constellations as seen from Earth.
 Elements:

-The Earth's precession results in a slow but never-ending shift in the equatorial coordinates that indicate a point on the celestial sphere: on the order of an arcsecond per month.
-This is a prime reason for specifying an epoch.
+The Earth's precession of the equinoxes slowly changes the coordinates of points on the celestial sphere on the order of an arcsecond per month.
+This is a primary reason for specifying an epoch.